Vettabase/awesome-mariadb/README.md

 software, or a cloud service.
 When appropriate, we also indicate the supported platforms or programming language.
 These aspects are often very important when you're looking for software that solves a problem.

-**Provide a List of Open Source Resources that Have Problems with MariaDB**
+**Provide a List of Open Source Resources That Have Problems with MariaDB**

 If a listed resource has problems with MariaDB, we aim to indicate this.
 We try to list such resources only if they are open source or free software.
-In this case, if you decide to use the resource, we warmly encourage you to contribute the project, to the purpose of improving MariaDB support by applications.
+In this case, if you decide to use the resource, we warmly encourage you to contribute to the project, with the aim of improving MariaDB support by applications.

 There are various ways you can contribute improving MariaDB support: